 UEFA is the exclusive, absolute legal and beneficial owner of the commercial rights.

-The host association of any match is authorised to exploit the commercial rights relating to such matches.
-In doing so, it must observe any instructions or guidelines issued by UEFA from time to time.
+Member associations and their affiliated organisations and/or clubs are authorised to exploit the commercial rights relating to all matches played they are hosting in the qualifying stage.
+In exploiting the media rights, they must observe any instructions or guidelines issued by UEFA from time to time.